lluism/seds/README.md

 # SEDs
-		This repository contains the SEDs of Population III stars and Pop III galaxies used in our paper.
+		This repository contains the SEDs for Population III stars and Pop III galaxies used in our paper (Mas-Ribas et al. 2016).
 See the article for detailed descriptions of the parameters used, calculation procedures and references.

-		The SEDs are computed for zero-metallicity stars (H_He only) in the ZAMS.
+		The SEDs are computed for zero-metallicity stars (H_He only) in the ZAMS phase.
 We use the stellar parameters from Schaerer 2002 (2002A&A...382...28S) and Marigo 2001 ( 2001A&A...371..152M) as reported in Kubát 2012 (2012ApJS..203...20K).

 	Every file contains two columns:
 		First column - frequency     [Hz]
-									The SEDs have been rebinned into a common frequency array of 19 000 points linearly spaced from 5e12 to 5e16 Hz.
+									The SEDs have been computed into a common frequency array of 19 000 points linearly spaced from 5e12 to 5e16 Hz.
 The values have been computed using linear interpolation.